 WHY DOES KNOWLEDGE MATTER?
-1. Technical descriptions are hard to remember.
+There are two reasons: the first is that technical descriptions are hard to remember.
 You might understand your configuration decisions when you are writing them, but a few months later when something goes wrong, you will probably have forgotten what you were thinking.
 That costs you time and effort to diagnose.
-2. Organizations are fragile to the loss of those individuals who code policy.
+The second reason is that organizations are fragile to the loss of those individuals who code policy.
 If they leave, often there is no one left who can understand or fix the system.
 Only with proper documentation is it possible to immunize against loss.